filievski/LODLanguages/README.md

-# LODObservatory
+# LOD Literal Quality
-Code used for the analysis on literal quality in the LOD Observatory research
+Code used for the analysis on literal quality for the LOD Laundromat data collection.